Command and Control, Battle Management, and Communications (C2BMC)

 - Provides situational awareness by turning detailed data into decision quality information for combatant commanders.

 - Emphasizes a common, single, integrated ballistic missile picture and provides the status of the overall BMDS from the president down to the operational levels of command.

-- Acts as a force multiplier to achieve integrated, layered ballistic missile defense through improved sensor resource management and engagement coordination.
+- Acts as a force multiplier to achieve an integrated and layered ballistic missile defense system through improved sensor resource management and engagement coordination.

 Ballistic Missile Defense Network

 - Provides secure network communications for the individual sensors and weapon elements of the BMDS.

 - Provides robust, high-availability connectivity to quickly and unambiguously share information across the global BMDS.

 Concurrent Test, Training, and Operations